chipsenkbeil-academic/codesign-challenge/doc/report.md

 design can be found in my third design's drawings, [here][third_design_drawing].

 Below are the results for my design, when I maxed out the DE2-115 using 46 parallel searchers.
+This used 95% (108,371) of the DE2-115's logic elements.
 The performance improvement is roughly 46/1 over using a single searcher, resulting in roughly 798,578 computations per second.
 Just shy of being fast enough to find a collision for 27 bits of zero in under 100 seconds!

 ![Third Design Results][third_design_results]